Oleksandr Usyk

-Early life
+Early life and education

 Usyk was born in Simferopol, Crimean Oblast, Ukrainian SSR, Soviet Union on 17 January 1987, to parents originally from northern Ukraine.
 His mother was born in the Chernihiv region (in the village of Rybotyn, Korop Raion), while his father was a native of Sumy.
 His mother worked in construction and moved to Simferopol to study.
-His father was a military man who passed through Afghanistan, working as a security guard in Crimea, and the two met there.
+His father was a Soviet military man who passed through Afghanistan, working as a security guard in Crimea, and the two met there.

 He is the first born of his family and he has two siblings.
 Until age 15, he played football and was trained at the SC Tavriya Simferopol specialized sports school of Olympic reserve (club's football academy).
 In 2002 Usyk switched to boxing.
 He is a graduate of Lviv State University of Physical Culture.
+In his second year of school, Usyk battled life-threatening pneumonia, enduring nearly a year of illness and spending two months in the hospital before recovering.